eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriterListener/dataWriterListener.rst

 .. note::
-   Currently *on_offered_incompatible_qos* is not implemented (it will never be called), and will be implemented on a future release of *fast DDS*.
+   Currently *on_offered_incompatible_qos* is not implemented (it will never be called), and will be implemented on a future release of Fast DDS.

 * **on_liveliness_lost**: The :ref:`dds_layer_publisher_dataWriter` did not respect the
   liveliness configuration on its :ref:`dds_layer_publisher_dataWriterQos`, and therefore,